 Section 8 – When Roll Call Ordered: The roll shall not be called, upon a demand for the yeas and nays, unless required by at least one third of the delegates present.

-Section 9 – Reports of Officers: This will replace verbal summation reports from the Convention floor. .
+Section 9 – Reports of Officers:

+The State Deputy, State Secretary, State Treasurer, State Advocate, State Warden, State Chaplain, Immediate Past State Deputy, General Agent and/or Field Agent(s), District Deputies, State Program Director, Faith in Action Program Directors and Chairmen, and State Membership Director shall make their annual report in the Utah State Annual Report Book.
+This will replace verbal summation reports from the Convention floor.
+Reports not received by the due date established by the State Secretary will not be included in the Report Book.

 The Report Book will be formatted and placed on the State Website before the State Convention to become part of the history of the Utah jurisdiction.

 Reports at the Utah State Council Meeting will accentuate the positive performance of the year, encouragement for the remainder of the fraternal year, and preliminary plans for the future.
 Copies of the same shall be furnished to the State Secretary to be published as part of the proceedings of the Utah State Council Meeting.

-Section 10 – Proceedings to be Printed: The State Secretary, under the direction of the State Deputy, shall prepare and have printed forthwith, a report of the proceedings of the Utah State Council Meeting and said report to be certified by signature of the State Deputy.
-An electronic copy of the report shall be furnished to all Grand Knights of the subordinate Councils and on the State Website by September 1 following the annual meeting.
+Section 10 – Proceedings to be Printed: The State Secretary is responsible for the preparation and printing of the report of the proceedings of the Utah State Council Meeting.
+The State Deputy may delegate the preparation and subsequent distribution of the proceedings reports to the State Executive Secretary.
+The State Deputy will oversee, direct, review, and certify by signature the report of proceedings.
+An electronic copy of the report shall be furnished to all Grand Knights of the subordinate Councils and on the State Website by November 1 following the annual meeting.
 The copy replaces the copy of the minutes received just prior to the next annual meeting.

 Section 11 – Committee on Mileage: The Committee on Mileage shall determine and certify to the Utah State Council the number of miles traveled by each Delegate, State Officer, District Deputies, the Immediate Past State Deputy, State Chaplain, and the Master of the Fourth Degree to the Utah State Council Meeting, and set the amount paid for such attendance at a per mile round trip mileage rate equal to that paid by the Supreme Council for District Deputy services.
 In no case shall any delegate (including host council delegates) receive less than $6.00.
 Mileage will be based on the mileage chart attached to the current budget of each year, If unusual circumstances prevail, the Committee on Mileage may recommend an increase to the minimum set forth herein.
 All payments are subject to an approval vote of the Utah State Council at the Annual Meeting.